 Program Specific Expenses

-Individual programs may require specific supplies, tools, uniforms, health exams, certifications, etc. LTC's Academic Advising Office will share this information with you during the admissions process.
+Individual programs may require specific supplies, tools, uniforms, health exams, certifications, etc. LTC's Academic Advising Office will share this information with you during the enrollment process.

 Room, board, transportation, and other expenses should be included in your overall estimate of educational costs.
 Here are the 2021-2022 estimated costs of attendance.

 *Please see the 2018-2019 Tuition and Fees Guide for program-specific costs.

-For detailed cost information about Apprenticeship programs, contact the Apprenticeship Office 920.693.1000 ext.
-1279.
+For detailed cost information about Apprenticeship programs, contact the Apprenticeship Office 920.693.1279.
 Ask your employer about tuition reimbursement.

 Associate Degree and Technical Diploma Programs